The history of Yanjing Brewing’s founding and early growth provides a fascinating insight in the social embeddedness of Chinese enterprises.

 - Ministry of Light Industry: vice-minister He Zhihua suggested to change the brand name from Shunyi Beer to Beijing Beer in August 1981; probably the basis for the decision to change the company name from Beijing Shunyi Brewery to Beijing Yanjing Brewery on 13.3.84

-- State Council: Praise by vice-premier Wan Li in RMRB after visit to Yanjing on 19.5.82; visit by another vice-premier Chen Muhua on 12.4.86.
+- State Council: Praise by vice-premier Wan Li in the People’s Daily after a visit to Yanjing on 19.5.82; visit by another vice-premier Chen Muhua on 12.4.86.

 Period 2 1989 – 1993 – 500,000 hls/yr